The Man Behind Jazz at Future Inns

 For me, my aim has always been to provide jazz fans with the best in local, national and even international jazz acts, for a price that everybody can afford.
 After all, this music should be for everyone, not just the elite few.
 But perhaps more than that, I want this to be a place where great musicians can play to enthusiastic audiences and earn the kind of money they deserve to take home.
 Being a musician myself, I can clearly remember times when things got pretty tough.
 It almost seems like a rite of passage in this profession, especially for jazz musicians.
 But I don’t think this needs to be the case.
 I hate seeing talented musicians struggling to get by.
 I know that the more people I can get down to the club, the more the musicians can take home, both in appreciation and in cold hard cash.
 Musicians need both in almost equal measure I think.

 So as I stand here, watching this amazing band and the small but appreciative group of music fans enjoying them, I am once again spurred on to take this place to the next level.
 I dream of seeing people standing on the stairs leading down to the club because there is so little space in here.
 Even in a city as saturated with great music as Bristol is, I firmly believe this is possible.
 It will take a little time of course but, whatever happens, you can be guaranteed that every Thursday night, right here at Jazz at Future Inn, you can always find amazing music.
 That won’t change no matter how many people turn up.

-For More Info & to see the Musicians that will be taking to the stage over the following weeks please see:
+See the Musicians that will be taking to the stage over the following weeks: